-Mr. Marrah was listed in 2018 by The Best Lawyers in America® for White-Collar Criminal Defense.
+Mr. Marrah was listed in 2018 and 2019 by The Best Lawyers in America® for White-Collar Criminal Defense.
 He was recognized as a Georgia "Super Lawyer" in Criminal Law in 2018 and the seven years prior by Super Lawyers magazine.
 Mr. Marrah was also named to Georgia Trend's "Legal Elite" list for Criminal Law in 2016 and the seven years immediately preceding.

 In less than four months, convinced the Civil Division of the Department of Justice that a whistleblower’s claims against a company did not merit the Government’s intervention into a sealed qui tam litigation.
 Soon after, the whistleblower voluntarily dismissed her litigation.

 Led corporate internal and government investigations of potential misconduct, including criminal antitrust and securities violations, and other criminal statutes.

 Represented a public company in an investigation of an employee's suspected possession of inappropriate and criminal material on company-owned computer equipment and worked with FBI and U.S. Attorney's office in the investigation.

 Represented several publicly traded companies in defense of shareholder class actions alleging violations of the Securities Exchange Act and shareholder-related derivative suits.

 Conducted internal investigation for a Fortune 100 company involving an employee kickback scheme.

 Represented hospital system in successful resolution of Department of Justice and Office of Inspector General investigation.